CodeIntelligenceTesting/jazzer/README.md

 * `indir`: call through `Method#invoke`
 * `all`: shorthand to apply all available instrumentations (except `gep`)

-Multiple instrumentation types can be combined with a colon.
+Multiple instrumentation types can be combined with a colon (Linux, macOS) or a semicolon (Windows).

 ### Value Profile